Landing with the Score: Riemannian Optimization through Denoising: Abstract

 \section{Abstract}

-Under the \emph{data manifold hypothesis}, high-dimensional data are concentrated near a low-dimensional manifold.
-We study the problem of Riemannian optimization over such manifolds when they are given only implicitly through the data distribution, and the standard manifold operations required by classical algorithms are \emph{unavailable}.
+{Under the \emph{data manifold hypothesis}, high-dimensional data concentrate near a low-dimensional manifold.
+We study Riemannian optimization when this manifold is only given implicitly through the data distribution, and standard geometric operations are unavailable.
 This formulation captures a broad class of data-driven design problems that are central to modern generative AI.
-Our key idea is to introduce a \emph{link function} that connects the data distribution to the geometric operations needed for optimization.
-We show that this function enables the recovery of essential manifold operations, such as retraction and Riemannian gradient computation.
-Moreover, we establish a direct connection between our construction and the score function in diffusion models of the data distribution.
-This connection allows us to leverage well-studied parameterizations, efficient training procedures, and even pretrained score networks from the diffusion model literature to perform optimization.
-Building on this foundation, we propose two efficient inference-time algorithms—\emph{Denoising Landing Flow} (DLF) and \emph{Denoising Riemannian Gradient Descent} (DRGD)—and provide theoretical guarantees for both feasibility (approximate manifold adherence) and optimality (small Riemannian gradient norm).
-Finally, we demonstrate the effectiveness of our approach on finite-horizon reference tracking tasks in data-driven control, highlighting its potential for practical generative and design applications.
+Our key idea is a \emph{link function} that ties the data distribution to the geometric quantities needed for optimization: its gradient and Hessian recover the projection onto the manifold and its tangent space in the small-noise regime.
+This construction is directly connected to the score function in diffusion models, allowing us to leverage well-studied parameterizations, efficient training procedures, and even pretrained score networks from the diffusion model literature to perform optimization.
+On top of this foundation, we develop two {efficient} inference-time algorithms for optimization over data manifolds: \emph{Denoising Landing Flow} (DLF) and \emph{Denoising Riemannian Gradient Descent} (DRGD).
+We provide theoretical guarantees for approximate feasibility (manifold adherence) and optimality (small Riemannian gradient norm).
+We demonstrate the effectiveness of our approach on finite-horizon reference tracking tasks in data-driven control, illustrating their potential for practical generative and design applications.}